Mobile App Flight Planning

 You can edit the boundary by tap-and-drag to move the white points.
 A single tap on the white dot will delete it.
 Use the grey dots indicating a + to add angles to your plan.

-At any time you can stop editing your boundary and your flight template will automatically save.
-You can also select the white 'Undo' button to undo your last change.
+You can stop editing your boundary anytime, and your flight template will automatically save.
+Select the white 'Undo' button to undo your last change.

-We always recommend 'overflying' - meaning any important part of your subject you need capturing should not be close to the selected boundary.
+We always recommend 'overflying,' which means that any critical part of your subject you must capture should not be close to the selected boundary.

-DroneDeploy Projects allow you to create multiple types of flight plans within your project.
-This can be a combination of standard map plans, or you can add other media within your project such as panoramic shots, videos, and more.
+DroneDeploy Projects allow you to create multiple flight plans within your project.
+These plans can combine standard map plans or other media, such as panoramic shots and videos.

 IMG_668739239F15-1.jpeg

-From here you'll return to the flight plan list we saw earlier in this article.
+From you, please return to the flight plan list we saw earlier in this article.
 Choose any flight plan to add to your project.
-Once you select the flight type you'll see an editable view of that plan.
+Once you select the flight type, see an editable view of that plan.

 Nov-24-2023 15-39-55.gif